The Douglas County Board of Commissioners a resolution today that’s as confusing as it is valueless.

 What does that mean?
 Nothing.

 The resolution declares that the residents and business owners of DougCo should be free from COVID-19 mandates and able to make decisions about their own health and safety.
-But unlike the town of Monument and Custer County, DougCo Commissioners did not declare that their constituents could return to normal life.
+But unlike the town of and Custer County, DougCo Commissioners did not declare that their constituents could return to normal life.
 They asked Polis and CDPHE for a plan to do so.

 “BE IT FURTHER RESOLVED, that Douglas County is requesting that the State immediately issue a full reopening plan so that the public is fully aware of when and how normal activity can occur without further Government restrictions…”